Commensal Transient Searches with MeerKAT in Gamma-Ray Burst and Supernova Fields: Discussion

-As mentioned in section~\ref{sec:8sectransients}, one source was confidently detected in the lower half of the MeerKAT L-band with approximately 100\% stokes V polarization in the lowest frequencies on a timescale of 8 to 16 seconds.
-One possible origin of emission of this kind is coherent emission from a stellar flare.
-It is shorter than typical stellar flares, however due to the near-threshold detection this could be due to only capturing the very peak of the emission.
-Comparing this source to those in~\citet{2024arXiv240407418D}, the transient duration is significantly shorter than the duration of all of the observations included in the catalog.
-This transient is approximately 2 arcseconds away from a cataloged TESS M-dwarf star that is 99 pc from Earth (TIC 419518448) \citep{2019AJ....158..138S}.
-These sources could be related, but the association is difficult to confirm without a better localization.
-Another possible source type with high stokes V polarization would be a pulsar.
+Another possible source type with high stokes V polarization and a steep spectrum would be a pulsar.
 However, since this source is a transient source, the emission would have to be a giant pulse from a pulsar.
 There are no pulsars listed in the ATNF Pulsar Catalog \citep{2004IAUS..218..139H} within a quarter of a degree of the source location, making such an origin unlikely.
 Compared to giant pulses from pulsars, coherent emission from a flare star is expected to be much more common \cite[for a review, see][]{2008arXiv0801.2573O}.
 The timescale of the emission, potentially up to 16 seconds, also fits well with what would be expected from a flaring star compared to a pulsar, where, at L-band frequencies, the timescales would be expected to be much shorter.
-Another source type worth considering is the recently discovered long period transients mentioned in Section~\ref{sec:introduction}.
+Another source type worth considering is the recently discovered long period repeating transients (LPRTs) mentioned in Section~\ref{sec:introduction}.
 If this transient were a periodic source, the period would most likely be greater than 4 hours, the length of the observations.
-Such a period would be a bit long even for these long period transients.
-Furthermore, these long period transients are typically found in the galactic plane, while this source is in an extragalactic field.
-It is nevertheless, still a possibility given the still low number of known long period transients.
+Such a period would be a bit long even for these LPRTs.
+Furthermore, these LPRTs are typically found in the galactic plane, while this source is in an extragalactic field.
+It is nevertheless, still a possibility given the low detection statistics at this time.
+Since this transient is likely a stellar flare, follow-up was not performed.